-The Fund's investment objective is to seek long-term growth of capital and income.
+The Fund's investment objective is to provide reasonable current income and long-term growth of income and capital.

 Fees and Expenses of the Fund

 This table describes the fees and expenses that are incurred, directly or indirectly, when a variable product owner buys, holds, or redeems interest in an insurance company separate account that invests in the Series I shares or Series II shares of the Fund but does not represent the effect of any fees or other expenses assessed in connection with your variable product, and if it did, expenses would be higher.